-Their being able (and willing) to cook would serve two purposes: in the short term, it would help our household function more effectively and efficiently; in the long term, it would help them appreciate food and meal preparation and become competent cooks as adults.
+Their being able (and willing) to cook would serve two purposes.
+In the short term, it would help our household function more effectively and efficiently.
+In the long term, it would help our children appreciate food and meal preparation and become competent cooks as adults.

-Clearly, this didn’t just happen.
-It was the result of a deliberate strategy on my part.
+Clearly, the fact that our teenage children could “cook” was the result of a deliberate strategy on my part.

-What I did with our children replicated what my mother had done with my brother and me when we were growing up.
+What I did with our children replicated what my mother had done with my brother and me.

 My mother, like her mother before her, was an excellent cook.
 She learnt and practised these skills at home, as a child and as a young woman.
 She loved cooking: It was obvious.

-I recall Saturday mornings and the activity in our kitchen, when my mother would do the week’s baking: apple pie (using her own homemade sweet shortcrust pastry), jam drops, Kentish cake or pumpkin scones.
+As a child, I recall the activity in our kitchen on Saturday mornings, when my mother would do the week’s baking: apple pie (using her own homemade sweet shortcrust pastry), jam drops, Kentish cake or pumpkin scones.
 The cake and biscuit tins were replenished with homemade goodies.
 Sundays were equally busy.
-Every Sunday, without fail, she prepared roast chicken or roast lamb with baked vegetables, followed by a wonderful dessert such as lemon meringue pie.
+Every Sunday, without fail, she prepared roast chicken or roast beef with baked vegetables, followed by a wonderful dessert such as lemon meringue pie.

 These food traditions are indelible and cherished memories from my childhood.

 Mum encouraged me (and my brother) to help with meal preparation and cooking.
-From an early age (I would have been 5 or 6), she allowed me to perform simple tasks such as sifting, stirring, grating or peeling, as she worked in the kitchen.
+From an early age (I would have been five or six), she allowed me to perform simple tasks such as sifting, stirring, grating or peeling, as she worked in the kitchen.

 It’s funny how circumstances in life have a way of repeating themselves.

-Mum was 87 years old when she came to live in Brisbane with Tony and me.
-She lived with us for the last 8 years of her life.
+Mum was 87 years old when she came to live with Tony and me when we moved to Brisbane.
+She lived with us for the last eight years of her life.

-For 4 of those 8 years I worked fulltime in the city.
-Each day I left for work at 7:00 am and returned home around 5:30 pm.
+For four of those eight years I worked full-time in the city.
+Each day I left for work at 7.00 am and returned home around 5.30 pm.
 At work I was under quite a lot of pressure, so I was tired when I returned home each evening.
 Mum, who was home alone during the day, was happy to help me by doing little household tasks.

 When I came home, everything was ready, chopped, sliced or grated to perfection, each item placed in its own little bowl.
 It was amazing!
 I felt like a TV celebrity chef, all the ingredients prepared and on hand.
 I simply combined the ingredients and cooked them!